-When I told people I was going to be living in Serbia for the month of June, their reactions were either:
+When I told my friends I was going to be living in Serbia for the month of June, their reactions were either:

 “Isn’t it really, really cold there?” (nope, that’s Siberia)

 Admittedly, I didn’t know much about the country either.
 My brother dated a Serbian girl in high school, so I had a vague idea of where to find it on a map (in Eastern Europe, between Bosnia and Romania), but that was about it.
 After four months in Asia, I was pumped to be moving to Europe, but my expectations for Belgrade (the capital of Serbia, FYI) were…. low.
 I pictured grey buildings, gruff people, and nothing to eat but fried meat and potatoes.
 Leaving Bangkok, I repeatedly told myself “a month isn’t that long!” and “hating the city means I’ll be more productive, work-wise!” trying to convince myself that even if the city was as bad as I expected it to be, I would get through it.

 The minute I landed, I felt like I owed Belgrade an apology.

 The city was nothing like what I imagined it to be (and, truthfully, I’m ashamed at my own ignorance).
 In fact, living there was like stepping into a fairytale.
 The city was the perfect combination of Eastern European grittiness mixed with old-world charm.
 The narrow, cobblestone streets were dotted with centuries-old facades, most of which were covered in protest graffiti.
 The people were all gorgeous — the men and women alike could best be described as “tall, dark and handsome” — and just genuinely kind.

 It took me three days (and six visits to the farmer’s market) to decide I was completely in love.
 Here are all of the reasons why I was obsessed with living in Belgrade, its hot inhabitants notwithstanding.